rlovell3/backer/README.md

 `vim .gitignore`
 Add the following line:
-`*.backup`
+`*.backup.*`

 You're welcome.
 We've all done it.
 Just get into the habit of using backer before unleashing your inner wrecking ball.

 #### Build Notes

+2025-02-10  Updated .gitignore entry and a README typo.
-2024-10-26  Added seconds an file extension to the backup filename.
+2024-10-26  Added seconds to timestamp and file extension to the backup filename.
 2023-12-09  Use `std::io::copy` instead of `fs::copy`.